valerybodak/sport-predictor/README.md

 1. Standings
 2. Matches

-## Features
+## Flutter Features
-BottomNavigationBar
+- BottomNavigationBar
-Send data to a new screen
+- Send data to a new screen
 https://flutter.dev/docs/cookbook/navigation/passing-data

 This project is a starting point for a Flutter application.